rkillickdev/plan-it-go/README.md

 * Descriptive alt attributes have been given to all images.
 * Aria labels have been used for interactive elements where no accessible name is provided.

-I used the [Wave Chrome Extension](https://wave.webaim.org/extension/) to check the accessibility of each page,  Results for this can be viewed in the[TESTING.md file](https://github.com/rkillickdev/plan-it-go/blob/main/TESTING.md)
+I used the [Wave Chrome Extension](https://wave.webaim.org/extension/) to check the accessibility of each page,  Results for this can be viewed in the [TESTING.md file](https://github.com/rkillickdev/plan-it-go/blob/main/TESTING.md)

 ## **Future Features**
 ___